Danhelo/AI4ALL_Project/README.md

    ```

 ## HuggingFace Space
-You can play with out model directly at our [HuggingFace Space](https://huggingface.co/spaces/Danhelo/Weather_classifier).
+You can play with our model directly at our [HuggingFace Space](https://huggingface.co/spaces/Danhelo/Weather_classifier).
 It
 allows for you to upload an image and see the model's road weather classification.

 ## Contributing